Hiring a Marketing Agency Vs. In House Marketing Team

 Why Hire an In-House Marketing Team?

 Depending on your business needs, it might seem more logical to hire a dedicate marketing person (or small team) in-house.
-You are adding more salary expenses to the business, but you are also completely in charge of how they run the marketing in your company.
+You are adding more salary expenses to the business, but you are also completely in charge of how they run the marketing plan in your company.

 The person who works for your business has a much better understanding of your clients’ or customers’ needs.
 They are more familiar with your products and services and how you can promote them to the market.
+If you are a B2B company, this factor may be more important, as you have a specialized market that an outside agency may not have experience with.

 Focused Only on Your Brand